Did Melania Just Swat Trump's Hand Again? Twitter Sure Thinks So

 As the first lady and President Trump departed the White House for Ohio on Monday afternoon, some eagle-eyed Twitter users thought they spotted Mrs. Trump ever so subtly evading her husband’s latest hand-holding efforts.

-A video shared by NBC News shows Trump appearing to fumble for his wife’s hand — which was tucked inside the coat draped over her shoulders — as the first couple walk toward the plane.
+A video shared by NBC News shows Trump appearing to fumble for his wife’s hand — which was tucked inside the coat draped over her shoulders — as the first couple walked toward the plane.

-After Trump fails to make hand-to-hand contact, the pair awkwardly stop in their tracks for a moment before Trump moves to his wife’s other side and later places his hand on her back, guiding her toward the plane.
+After Trump failed to make hand-to-hand contact, the pair awkwardly stopped in their tracks for a moment before Trump moved to his wife’s other side and placed his hand on her back, guiding her toward the plane.

 Under normal circumstances, the moment would have gone unnoticed.
 But ever since the first lady was caught on camera clearly swatting away her husband’s hand during a trip to Tel Aviv, Israel, last May, critics have been on high alert for similar incidents.